 Available

-The available amount is calculated by adding the current bank account balance (latest information from the bank statement with or without limit, depending on what is selected in the settings) and the expected future events from the selected time period.
-Calculated as follows: Latest bank account balance + Sales - Purchases - Expenses + Financing income - Financing expenses.
-The available field for the next week comes from the previous week's available field + Sales - Purchases - Expenses + Financing income - Financing expenses.
-It is recommended to monitor the available balance on a daily basis, so the above formula is as accurate as possible.
-If the available column is viewed on a weekly basis, differences may arise, as the total column considers both realized and future events for the entire week, which may already be considered in the bank account balance.
+It is recommended to monitor the Available balance on a daily basis, so the above formula is as accurate as possible.
+If the Available column is viewed on a weekly or monthly basis, differences may arise, because the Total column considers both realized and future events for the entire week/month, which may already be considered in the bank account balance.

 Summary

 The summary has compiled the most important figures from the company's data below.
-The summary section's available on bank accounts, open receivables, unpaid expenses, and open offers always show the latest situation in Netvisor and do not follow the time limit.
+The Summary section's Available on bank accounts, Open receivables, Unpaid expenses, and Open offers always show the latest situation in Netvisor and do not follow the time limit.

-Available on bank accounts: Shows the available balances on bank accounts in total.
-In the cash flow forecast settings, it can be selected that credit limits are not considered (if considered, the information is taken from the bank statement, e.g., limit changes are also managed from the bank statement information).
 Additionally, if currency accounts are used, the forecast shows them with the amount on the account, i.e., it does not convert the balance to euros.
 The selection of accounts to be shown can be changed in Bank account management.

 Considerations

-1. Travel expenses and salaries per day are not moved
+1. Travel expenses and salaries per day are not moved.

-3. All other entries are moved to the previous banking day
+3. All other entries are moved to the previous banking day.

 Liquidity and operational cash flow